 Also, if you are under 21 and fail the breath test with a BAC result of .20 or higher, you will be required to attend a 2-week inpatient alcohol education program if you are found guilty.

-Make sure your attorney lays out all the possible consequences for a DUI conviction or CWOF, including the effect of a criminal record, and registry & license considerations, if you have a teenage or under 21 Mass DUI case.
-Also see my underage OUI laws page.
+Make sure your attorney lays out all the possible consequences of a DUI conviction or CWOF, including the effect of a criminal record, and registry & license considerations, if you have a teenage or under 21 Mass DUI case.
+Also, see my underage OUI laws page.

 Yes, the police will still arrest and charge you if you blew a .06 or .07 BAC, under the legal limit.
 Under Massachusetts law, it is their discretion to do so and they can still argue that you were too impaired to drive.

 This is still highly annoying to you, but it is good news for your court case.
 For one thing, your license isn’t suspended, since you neither refused nor failed the breath test.

 And many, if not most, judges will dismiss or do a quick bench trial and find you not guilty.
 However, some judges will be tough and make us jump through hoops to fight the case, and it is still possible to be found guilty, so it depends.

 But these are excellent cases to fight, and my batting average is nearly perfect on these low BAC cases.
 So call me at (781)380-7730 and I’ll let you know exactly what I can do for you.

 I know it is frustrating and crazy that you have to go through this, and I sincerely sympathize with you.
 All I can tell you is that a .07 BAC case is much better than a .08 BAC, and I’ve won plenty of both cases.

 Yes, DUI roadblock or drunk driving sobriety checkpoint cases are often easier to fight and win than other OUI arrests.
 They stopped you randomly, and not because they had a good reason to believe you were drunk.